 Deep Ruby on Rails expertise

-Azati has extensive experience developing and maintaining Ruby on Rails applications, including complex multi-version upgrade paths and legacy codebase modernization without rewrites.
+Azati has extensive experience developing and maintaining Ruby on Rails applications, including complex multi-version upgrade paths and legacy codebase modernization.

 A DevOps services company running mission-critical server infrastructure for external clients needed a reliable engineering partner to maintain, extend, and modernize their heavily customized Redmine platform.
 Azati took ownership of the full plugin ecosystem, executed a major version upgrade across the entire stack, and kept all business operations running without interruption.